VCU-CS-Capstone/CS-25-334-llms-for-clinical-notes/Turing test tool/README.md

 - Python 3.8 or higher
 - Pip (Python package manager)

-After cloning, update the directory path for the clinical notes in the code to point to the correct location on your local machine where the notes are stored.
+After cloning, update the directory path in section.py for the clinical notes in the code to point to the correct location on your local machine where the notes are stored.

 ## Installation